Actions and Announcements: Recommendations 14 & 15

 Proposed Voluntary Commerce Trusted Trader Program

-NOAA Fisheries has announced the opening of a 60-day public comment period on a proposed rule to establish a voluntary Commerce Trusted
+In 2018, NOAA Fisheries announced a proposed rule to establish a voluntary Commerce Trusted

 Trader Program for U.S. importers –a valuable complement to the U.S.